C. Joseph Vijay: Wealth and earnings

-As of 2021, Vijay's net worth is over ₹420 crore.
-Vijay earned a ₹100 crore salary for Beast and also earned an estimated ₹120 crore—₹150 crore for Varisu.
-In 2023, he reportedly received a ₹200 crore salary, becoming one of the top paid actors in India.
+Vijay is among the highest paid actors in Tamil cinema.
+As of March 2026, Vijay's net worth was above ₹6.25 billion.
+He earned a ₹1 billion salary for Beast and also earned an estimated ₹1.2 billion to ₹1.5 billion salary for Varisu.
+In 2023, he reportedly received a ₹2 billion salary for The Greatest Of All Time, becoming one of the top paid actors in India.